Tigerofthebay/Ghostboyguitar/README.md

 this blew up solely because of you and soap mowie never said anything to you until you yelled at him for taking a step back

-the only time i called you out directly was when you wheres spreading  bullshit about me manipulating keegan and blamed me for keegan not talking to you
+the only time i called you out directly was when you where spreading  bullshit about me manipulating keegan and blamed me for keegan not talking to you

-where was your sympathy when i was struggling where was the decency when i begged you to remove my vents and to stop making fun of them i was the one struggling and you labeled me as victimizing myself because you undermine everyone but you to you no ones problems matter except your own
+where was your sympathy when i was struggling where was the decency when i begged you to remove my vents and to stop making fun of them i was the one struggling and you labeled me as victimizing myself because you undermine everyone but you. to you no ones problems matter except your own

 your only compassion is your own issues.